 Over the eons, wind, water and glaciers deposited loose materials across the ACF, which combined with glacial till – boulders, stones, pebbles and fine silt deposited by glaciers at the end of the last ice age, about 14,000 years ago.
-Soil particles deposited by post-glacial Lake Vermont can also be found on roughly half

-of the ACF’s elevation range, up to 600 feet..
+Soil particles deposited by post-glacial Lake Vermont can be found on roughly half of the ACF’s elevation range, up to 600 feet.

 Elevation

-The ACF rises from an elevation of about 400 feet above sea level at the parking lot to 1240 feet along its northern ridgeline.
+The ACF rises from an elevation of about 400 feet above sea level at the parking lot to 1,240 feet along its northern ridgeline.
 This gives it the greatest elevation range among conserved properties in Richmond, with soil and temperature diversity to match.
-In contrast, most of Vermont’s conserved land lies above

-2000 feet, where biodiversity is the least.
+In contrast, most of Vermont’s conserved land lies above 2,000 feet, where biodiversity is the least.
 Protecting the ecological functioning of lower areas like the ACF is important to conserving local and state-wide biodiversity.